The Ebell Club of Anaheim

 The Ebell Club of Anaheim meets regularly on the first Monday (excluding holidays) of each month from September to June for a luncheon, business meeting, progress reports on community projects, and entertaining or educational programs.

 To meet the needs and diversity of members' interests, Ebell organizes various small groups that meet at selected times for learning and fellowship.
 Over the years, as the interests of the membership change, so will the Sections.
-We currently offer water color class, hand and foot canasta, quilling, Mexican Train dominoes and book club.
+We recently have offered hand and foot canasta, quilling, Mexican Train dominoes and a book club.

 Fund raising is an important part of our Club.
 Members plan and enjoy participating in our special fund raising events.
-Our "Feed the Pigs" program supports Christmas gifts for children of families in Anaheim.
+Our "Feed Jalora's Piggy Banks" program supports Christmas gifts for children of families in Anaheim.

 Our primary project is the awarding of six scholarships to high school seniors in Anaheim for continuing their education in the arts.
 Additionally, we try to serve the needs of our friends and neighbors in the community of Anaheim.